aleksem99/crud_project/README.md

 1. **Backend**:
    - Navigate to the `backend` folder.
    - Install dependencies: `npm install`.
-   - Set up a PostgreSQL database named `notesdb` and create the `notes` table.
+   - Set up a PostgreSQL database named `server5` and create the `notes` table.
    - Start the server: `npm start`.

 2. **Frontend**: